dkelly255/PP4-Fantasy-Football-Centre/README.md

 This would cause the user to (a) have to scroll a long distance to get back to where they were focused and (b) potentially cause them to miss the "comment pending approval" notification message if the scroll duration took longer than the javascript message display timeout.

-Through reseraching this issue I found a solution on [Stack Overflow](https://stackoverflow.com/a/58743412), which led me to understand that I could add the following Javascript to preserve the scroll position:
+Through researching this issue I found a solution on [Stack Overflow](https://stackoverflow.com/a/58743412), which led me to understand that I could add the following Javascript to preserve the scroll position:

 ```
 <script>